Sampling from a mixture of different groups of coupons

 If we denote by $W_j$ the number of trials needed in order to detect the $j$-th coupon, then, it is clear that $W_j$ is a geometric random variable with parameter $q_j$ and

 However, the above formula for $S_N$ is not very useful, since the $W_j$'s are not independent.
-Instead, we will employ a clever ``Poissonization technique" found in \cite{Ro2} in order to get an explicit formulas for $E[S_N^{(r)}]$.
+Instead, we can employ again the ``Poissonization technique" (see, e.g., \cite{Ro2}) in order to get an explicit formulas for $E[S_N^{(r)}]$.